jeffvandyke/discussion-group-sorter/README.md

 - *Group Index:* Overview of groups per day and the breakdown of students within them (bottom section)
 - *Tues/Wed/Thurs Groups:* Groups by letter and topic with list of students in each group.
-- *Wristbands:* All students with what their group schedule in letters, e.g.: [ Adams | Sam | W, O, X ]
+- *Wristbands:* All students with what their group schedule in letters, e.g.: [ Adams | Sam | D, G, B ]
 - *Topic Breakdown:* Overview of how many students chose which topics by gender and grade.